BaselessCMS/configureight/README.md

 Several font schemes are provided, which can be used by editing the configuration file.

-All font files have variable weights.
+Most font files have variable weights and all are stored locally.

+## Documentation

+The theme plugin offers several guide pages to help you in customizing your website.

 ## Credits